Saudi agency says country targeted in cyber spying campaign

 Saudi Aramco, the world’s largest oil company, was hit by an early version of the “Shamoon” virus in 2012, in the country’s worst cyber attack to date.

-The NCSC declined further comment on the source of the attack or on which organisations or agencies were targeted.
-Palo Alto Networks said it was unable to identify the attack group or its aims.
-It was not immediately available to comment further.
+The NCSC declined further comment on the source of the attack or on which organizations or agencies were targeted.
+Unit 42 said it was unable to identify the attack group or its aims and did not have enough data to conclude that the MuddyWater group was behind the Saudi attacks as outlined by NCSC.

-"We are currently unable to make a firm conclusion about the origin of the attackers, or the specific types of information they seek out once on a network," Unit 42 said in its blog post (goo.gl/SvwrXv).
+“We cannot confirm that the NCSC posting and our MuddyWater research are in fact related,” Christopher Budd, a Unit 42 manager told Reuters.
+“There’s just not enough information to make that connection with an appropriate level of certainty.”